 HOMEMADE Blueberry English Muffins!
 You’re going to love this easy to make breakfast recipe!
 Save money and start making your own English muffins instead of buying the store bought ones.
-These ones are much more delicious and healthy!
-I love having one of these muffins with a cup of tea!

 I’m starting 2017 with a bang – homemade Blueberry English Muffins!
 These have been on my “must make list” for quite some time since every morning I start my day off with one.
 I decided I was sick of buying the store bought version (plus they’re sometimes hard to track down) so I wanted to start making my own.